How Does LendingTree Get Paid?

 • Low credit scores welcome

-The Surge® Platinum Mastercard® offers users a chance to rebuild credit — or start with no credit history at all — by including some features that aim to help build credit with a credit card to get your finances on the right track.
-With the option to prequalify, you can see if this is a card that’s an option for you without risking the potential negative effects of a hard pull on your credit report.
+The Surge® Platinum Mastercard® credit score threshold is low, which offers users a chance to rebuild credit — or start with no credit history at all.
+It includes features that aim to help build credit with a credit card to get your finances on the right track.
+With the option to prequalify, you can see if this card is an option for you without risking the potential adverse effects of a hard pull on your credit report.

 • No security deposit